Using the Wall to Turn the Horse Exercise (2019)

 SECOND PART OF THE EXERCISE:

-Do this by reversing the relative position of your hands with the right rein moving from the neck rein position (2nd rein effect) and moving down to a position in front of the withers and toward your left shoulder (4th rein effect) and your left rein moving from the 4th rein effect and going up high on the horse’s neck and pushing it toward the right ear (2nd rein effect).
+Do this by reversing the relative position of your hands with the right rein moving from the neck rein position (2nd rein effect) down to a position in front of the withers and toward your left hip or shoulder (4th rein effect) and your left rein moving from the 4th rein effect and going up high on the horse’s neck and toward the right ear (2nd rein effect).
 The rein needs to be against the neck in order to turn the hair backwards as you go up the neck with it.
 This embraces the principle of riding the outside of the horse around the inside of the horse.

 At the same time, as you are reversing the arc, step into your left stirrup (which is at the girth) until the horse is committed to the turn.
-Once the turn is started, release the weight in the stirrup and move your leg back about four inches from the girth so that you will now be driving with your left leg.
+Once the turn is started, release the weight in the stirrup and move your leg back about two to four inches from the girth so that you will now be driving with your left leg.
 You never stop ‘driving’ in this exercise, so you will not want to slow down to turn.

 USE OF THE WHIP: